lando/lando/docs/config/solr.md

 ### Using a custom core

-You can easily set up a different core name with the `core` cofig value
+You can easily set up a different core name with the `core` config value.

 ```yaml
 services: